purescript-deprecated/purescript-math/README.md

 atan2 :: Number -> Number -> Radians
 ```

 Four-quadrant tangent inverse.
-Given `y` and `x`, returns the arctangent of
+Given the arguments `y` and `x`, returns
-`y / x`, where the signs of both arguments are used to determine the sign
+the inverse tangent of `y / x`, where the signs of both arguments are used
-of the result.
+to determine the sign of the result.
 If the first argument is negative, the result will be negative.
-The result is the counterclockwise angle between the positive x axis and
-the point `(x, y)`.
+The result is the angle between the positive x axis and  a point `(x, y)`.

 #### `ceil`